hybridsjs/hybrids/docs/component-model/layout-engine.md

 ## Generic Values

-You can extend ruleset supported by the layout engine by using special empty rule `::`.
+You can extend ruleset by using special empty rule `::`.
 It generates a CSS property with a value set to CSS variable based on its name.
 In another words, it allows to use predefined design tokens, which points to any CSS properties.

 | Rule   | Arguments                       | Properties                    |
 |--------|--------------------------------|--------------------------------|